flip-santos/vue-reddit-client/README.md

-# A simple client for Reddit made with Vue.js
+# A simple Reddit client made with Vue.js and GraphQL

 ## Project setup
 ```